🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 2. Evaluate the Data

-If a brand uses statistics and numbers to back up its sustainability claims, make sure they are backed up with credible data.
+If a brand uses statistics and numbers to back up its sustainability claims, make sure the numbers are backed up with credible data.

 3. Compare Similar Products